dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

 \begin{bmatrix}\text{matrix converting our}\\\text{representation to theirs} \\ \end{bmatrix}
 $$

-The key part of all this -- the crux of the trick -- is that the exponentiation is efficient in the eigenbasis.
+The crux of all this is that the exponentiation is efficient in the eigenbasis.
 That's because, in the eigenbasis, the transformation is just stretching space in the directions of the two basis vectors.
 So to do the transformation $n$ times in the eigenbasis, you just stretch by the stretch-factor raised to the $\nth$ power, rather than doing $n$ matrix multiplications.

 #### **Solution details**